RenpyRemix/dayparts-calendar/README.md

 # DayParts Time Keeping

-#### Note: All you really need is the files in [The game folder](game).
+#### Note: All you really need is the file in [The game folder](game).
 Just one small script file.
 This can be dropped into a new or existing project and a label called to view an example (details in the .rpy file).
 #### Alternatively, just clone the lot as a zip from [The Repository Main Page](https://github.com/RenpyRemix/dayparts-calendar)

 This time keeping system uses named parts of the day (such as Morning, Afternoon etc) and allows easy progress through them.

-The main features are:
+#### The main features are:
-- Simple
+- Simple setup, just default an instance with start values and day part names.
+- Easy to progress time, just call a method and optionally add parameters to control the steps moved or number of sleeps.
+- In-built translation, even the weekday and month names (though remember to update both the /tl/lang/common.rpy as well as the translated day parts)
+- In-built equality tests allowing code to check values versus needs.

+Note though that the internal hours are not directly related to the day part names.
+If you name a day part "Afternoon", do not expect any "%H" output to also be in the afternoon.

+#### This system is not built to also output hours or minutes of the day, just the named day part.

 [![Support me on Patreon](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://www.patreon.com/bePatron?u=19978585)